 - In combination with the medicines lenalidomide and dexamethasone or bortezomib and dexamethasone, in people who have received at least one prior medicine to treat multiple myeloma

 - In combination with the medicines pomalidomide and dexamethasone in people who have received at least two prior medicines to treat multiple myeloma, including lenalidomide and a proteasome inhibitor

 - Alone in people who have received at least three prior medicines to treat multiple myeloma, including a proteasome inhibitor and an immunomodulatory agent, or did not respond to a proteasome inhibitor and an immunomodulatory agent

-DARZALEX® is the first monoclonal antibody approved for people with this type of cancer.
+DARZALEX® is the first CD-38 directed monoclonal antibody approved for people with this type of cancer.

 A monoclonal antibody is a man-made molecule that binds to substances in the body, including cancer cells.
 Monoclonal antibodies work with your immune system.